 - you can use pages to showcase the content that rarely changes and remains evergreen (such as About page or Contact page),

-- and then use posts to publish entries that might have an expiration date on them (like company news and blog posts).
+- Use posts to publish entries that might have an expiration date on them (like company news and blog posts).

 In this blog, we are going to explain: